Skip to content

 Connect Tallyfy to other apps using private browsing

-Try using a private browsing window if:
+Consider using a private browsing window when you experience:

-How to open a private browsing window
+How do I open private browsing in Chrome?

 2. Select New Incognito Window.